Banco Nacional de Costa Rica

 Banco Nacional de Costa Rica or BNCR is the largest commercial bank in Costa Rica and the second largest in Central America by assets.

 It has a 49% stake in Banco de Costa Rica International Limited (BICSA), incorporated with the Republic of Panama entity, and 100% of the shares of BN-Securities (Stock Exchange Market), BN-Vital (Operator owner pension fund), BN-SAFI (Mutual Funds) and BN insurance broker. in January 2013, the Fitch Ratings classified Banco Nacional de Costa Rica as an 'AA + (cri)' class bank.

 History

+The Banco Nacional de Costa Rica traces its origins to 1914, when it was established as the Banco Internacional de Costa Rica by executive decree amid the economic turmoil of World War I. Costa Rica was facing a severe financial crisis – private banks were unwilling or unable to lend the government needed funds – and President Alfredo González Flores envisioned a state-owned bank to stabilize the economy.
+On November 9, 1914, Banco Internacional opened as Costa Rica’s first state bank, with a mandate to finance agricultural and rural development, provide credit (including housing loans), and even issue currency to bolster the war-torn economy.
+This bold move introduced public banking into a system previously dominated by private banks, marking the beginning of a mixed public-private banking structure in the country.